Hustra03/IPROG-Project/MidProjectReview.md

 Searching, both a simple search using only a text query in a dropdown menu but also a more detailed search in on a seperate page where additional aspects can be detailed about the query, such as the number of results to return between 5 and 20, how exact and fuzzy the result should be ext.
 Currently limited to searching for games.

+A page which shows details about one of the search results at a time, currently only the description + a number of images related to the game.

+Per-user persistence for 3 aspects, the yodafy value, the current page and the saved pages.
+Only current page has any impact for the current implementation, since it allows the user to refresh the page without losing the detailed data.

 ## What you still plan to do

 Implement saved pages, with the user being able to save pages under different categories, either a small set of predefined options or potentially even custom tags.